-About the easiest plant in the world to grow is a shamrock.
+One of the easiest plants in the world to grow is a shamrock.
 Shamrocks can grow four-leaf clovers.
-As a matter of fact, my niece is known for being able to find four-leaf clovers.
-She must be a lucky girl.
+Interestingly, my niece is known for finding four-leaf clovers.

-These grassy plants with bright green shamrock-shaped leaves and delicate white or yellow flowers bloom continually through the year.
+These plants with bright green shamrock-shaped leaves and delicate white or yellow flowers bloom continually through the year.
 They are easy to care for because they are kind of like a weed.
 Once they take root, they keep growing and spread if not in a container.

-If you have a plant in a pot, put them in a sunny spot, water them when you remember, and you will be rewarded.
+If you have a plant in a pot, put them in a sunny spot, water them when you remember, and reap the rewards.

-Shamrocks are plants that die and come back and should be trimmed.
+Shamrocks are plants that die and come back and trimmed as needed.
 The stems turn brown and withe after blooming.
 No worries.
-You can just snap these bits off, but they’re really hard to kill.
-Even when you think you’ve killed them, just keep watering, and the plant almost always comes back.
+You snap these bits off, but they’re hard to kill.
+You think you’ve killed them, keep watering, and the plant almost always comes back.

-I discovered that my plant can do well in low light.
+I discovered that my plant does well in low light.
 If I place it in a higher light, it overshadows its potential.
 It grew faster than its usual doodle-daddle speed.

 I always keep my plant away from any hot, direct sunlight, especially in the afternoon, as the plant will burn.

 4. Aloe Vera